vacu9708/vacu9708/README.md

 ## Introduction
 <img src = "https://user-images.githubusercontent.com/67142421/150077748-22b2694c-35bf-40a0-858e-a46cff23c9ef.jpg" width="208" height="267">

 Nice to meet you.
-I am looking forward to being a web developer who can take advantage of machine learning.
+I have been looking forward to being a web developer who can take advantage of machine learning.
-* 😄I like to laugh.
 * 🥅I am goal-oriented, so I try hard to get closer to my goals and to be a better person.
-* 🆕I always want to learn new things.
+* 🆕I am always interested in new technology and want to learn new things.
 * 🌲I would like to try my best to work well with my team together.

+>I started to know about programming when I was 13 years old because of a game called GTA san andreas.
+I wanted to make game modes that could make the game funner and realized
+>that I have to do something called "programming" to be able to do that.
+I got interested and started to learn programming to make the game modes.
+Now, I'm running to be
+>a software engineer.

 ## 👨‍🎓*Education*
 >Incheon National University, Songdo Campus<br/>